 TGm editor: Please update the following paragraph this subclause as shown below:

-[1808]The originator STA may send an ADDBA Request frame in order to update block ack timeout value.
+[1808]The originator STA may send an ADDBA Request frame in order to update the block ack timeout value.
 If the updated ADDBA Request frame is accepted, both STAs initialize the timer to detect block ack timeout.
 Even if the updated ADDBA Request frame is not accepted, the original block ack setup remains active.

 General